 I guess I’ve gotten too comfortable with driving like a European.
 I’ve seen several speed traps along the way, but never seen anyone pulled over.
 They were waiting for the dumb American to get over-confident.

 I was going 72 in a 60 km zone.
 We got close to the Dubrovnik airport on our way to Kotor, Montenegro.
 There were a lot of signs and stuck in the middle of them was a speed limit change to 50 that I didn’t see.
 That zone was only about 100 meters long, but that was all it took.

 There they were.
-One cop with a radar gun, the other with his big STOP paddle.
+One cop with a radar gun, the other with his itty-bitty STOP paddle.
+(That’s the sign sticking up out his pocket.)
 Damn.
 300 kuna cash on the spot.
 I handed him my International Driver’s Permit and stood at the side of the cop car while he filled out a long form.
 Apparently he wasn’t used to middle names because I’m now on the books as Charles James.
 But then I had to sign the paperwork and I did the C Magee thing.
 That puzzled him for a second, but he moved on.
 He and his partner both signed and the cash went into a leather case.

 The rest of the drive to Kotor was slower than expected.